matheus-brito-dev/gatool/README.md

 # gatool
 Gatool - Genome Assembly Tool

-GATOOL is a web interface whichs integrates several tools, with the purpose of to do a genome assembly task and provide to the users a nice and real experience. and a very fast way to genomes assembly.
+Gatool is a web interface whichs integrates several tools, with the purpose of to do a genome assembly task and provide to the users a nice and real experience. and a very fast way to genomes assembly.

 Some Features: